JonathanPLev/Sports-gambling-ML/README.md

 Currently only on data gathering.

-Step 0: Create a python venv, and pip install pandas, nba-api that is found here: https://github.com/swar/nba_api, scikit-learn, and lightgbm
+Step 0: Create a python venv, and pip install pandas, nba-api that is found here: https://github.com/swar/nba_api, scikit-learn, and lightgbm. also git clone https://github.com/Brescou/NBA-dataset-stats-player-team.

 Step 1: Follow steps in nba_api to get a player's game stats.
 Use 'call_endpt_CURRENT.py' to scrape data from NBA API.
 Then use 'Luka_data_CURRENT.py' for creating labels and projections.

-Step 2: TODO: train model.
-Currently in process of training Lightgbm model.
+Step 2: training_lightgbm.py holds continued data analalysis.
+Current most accurate model is Autogluon model, with .7328 accuracy prediction.